|On Backorder. Expected release date is Aug 23rd 2019 . Will ship free of charge upon receipt.|

-Large Negative Scraper is a excellent finishing scraper, much more user friendly to use than standard scraper, hard to get a catch with.
+Large Negative Scraper is a excellent finishing scraper.
+Much more user friendly to use than standard scraper, and hard to get a catch with.

 Negative Rake scrapers are a must for finishing wood, turning plastic, acrylics, or dense hard woods.